ThreeSixtyGiving/standard/documentation/guidance/publish-data-openly.md

 ### Maintaining a consistent link for your 360Giving data file
 To maintain a consistent link for your 360Giving data you need to upload your file into the same folder within your website content management systems and use a generic name for your file.
 The name of the file should not change, even as the contents change.

 For example, your file link may look like this: https://www.examplefoundation.org.uk/uploads/2020/11/Example_Foundation_360Giving_data_final_2021-01-01.xlsx

-However, aim to have your file in a specific folder with a generic name like this: https://www.examplefoundation.org.uk/uploads/Example_Foundation_360Giving_data.xlsx
+However, it is better to aim to have your file in a specific folder with a generic name, for example: https://www.examplefoundation.org.uk/uploads/Example_Foundation_360Giving_data.xlsx

 Some websites automatically assign a new folder position to files each time they are uploaded which makes it difficult to maintain a fixed position for the file.